chrxtopher/Periodic-Tables/README.md

 }
 ```

 > At the moment, I have only used simple bootstrap styling.
-I plan to come back in the near future to customize this website quit a bit more!
+I plan to come back in the near future to customize this website quite a bit more!